harvester/docs/docs/rancher/resource-quota.md

 - **Memory:** Limits the usage of memory resources in bytes or other recognizable memory units.

 ## Set ResourceQuota via Rancher
-In the multi-cluster management UI, administrators can configure resource quotas for namespaces through the following steps:
+In the Rancher UI, administrators can configure resource quotas for namespaces through the following steps:

-1. (Optional) In the Rancher UI, go to the hamburger menu, and then select **Virtualization Management** > **Import Cluster** to import a Harvester cluster.
-See [Import Cluster](https://docs.harvesterhci.io/v1.1/rancher/virtualization-management).
+1. Click the hamburger menu and choose the **Virtualization Management** tab.
-1. Locate the desired cluster, and go to **Projects/Namespaces** > **Create Project**.
+1. Choose one of the clusters and go to **Projects/Namespaces** > **Create Project**.
 1. Specify the desired project **Name**.
 Next, go to the **Resource Quotas** tab and select the **Add Resource** option.
 Within the **Resource Type** field, select either **CPU Limit** or **Memory Limit** and define the **Project Limit** and **Namespace Default Limit** values.
   ![](/img/v1.2/rancher/create-project.png)